RounakDutta7/Python-Practice-Problems/README.md

 # Python Practice Problems
 This project includes python programming problems and solutions.
 Try to solve yourself before opening the solutions.
+I'll upload one or more problem everyday.
+So, be ready.
-## Happy Coding!
+# Happy Coding!

 ### Problem 1
 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.